markchitty/umunandi.org/readme.md

 umunandi.org is the website for **Umunandi**, a UK based charity supporting orphans and vulnerable children in Zambia.

-The website is built on WordPress, running
+The website is a WordPress site, built on the Roots theme <http://roots.io> & <https://github.com/roots/roots> (now deprecated and replace by [Sage](https://github.com/roots/sage)).

-+ WordPress-Skeleton <https://github.com/markjaquith/WordPress-Skeleton> - copied not cloned (don't want the history).
-Uses WordPress as a submodule.
-+ Roots theme <http://roots.io> & <https://github.com/roots/roots>.
-Theme renamed to Umunandi.

 ## Development environment